NYPL/metadata-documentation/workflows/remediation/restructuring.md

 ### Converting Items

-- Item records can only be converted if there are no captures attached to the item record
+- Item records can only be converted if there are no capture records attached to the item record
 - The workflow for converting item records is based on an item's current location and destination

 #### Converting Standalone Items to Collections